IDShield Review: Identity Protection Online and Beyond

 - Member to surveillance alliances.

-With IDShield on our phones and computers, we feel confident that even if our identities were stolen, we’d be safe in their capable hands.
+With IDShield on our phones and computers, we feel confident that even if someone stole our identities, we’d be safe in IDShield’s capable hands.

 To cap off this review, we've answered some of the questions we hear a lot about IDShield.

 Is IDShield the same as LegalShield?

 IDShield is not the same as LegalShield, although the former is a division of the latter.
 LegalShield is a corporation that provides legal services to individuals, families, and businesses.
 It aims to protect clients from expensive legal fees.
 IDShield, on the other hand, is a division of LegalShield that protects its clients from identity theft by offering identity and credit monitoring.
 IDShield provides insurance coverage as well as professional identity restoration services to its clients, should they experience identity theft.